bobwares/SQL-Generation-Agent/ai/context/project_schema.md

-Pattern: agents
+Application Implementation Pattern: agents

-Agent Context Statement: SQL DDL Generator from JSON Schema
+# Agent Context Statement: SQL DDL Generator from JSON Schema

-Purpose
+## Purpose

 * Generate deterministic, production-ready SQL DDL for a specified SQL dialect from an input JSON Schema that models a data domain.